pkarsy/CC1101_RF/README.md

 * The transmitter sends 433.187MHz +/- 28KHz = 433.159-433.215 MHz (worst -30ppm)
 * The receiver listens at 433.213MHz (worst +30ppm).

-Finally the receiver needs a "window" of +/-(433.213-433.159) or +/- 54Mhz or 108KHz "BWchannel" as CC1101 documentation calls it.
+Finally the receiver needs a "window" of +/-(433.213-433.159) or +/-54Khz or 108KHz "BWchannel" as CC1101 documentation calls it.
 This is about the setting in this library (101KHz).
 Generally is not a good idea to use a larger than needed BWchannel setting, as the chip then collects a lot of noise, and signals from other ISM working devices.
 For 868 band the required "BWchannel" is somewhat higher but at the moment this lib does not change the setting.
+RFstudio recommend it, and they know better.

 The above calculations show that we have to isolate nearby projects with at least ~100 to ~150KHz distance.
 Probably even 200KHz as RFStudio suggest(channel spacing).
 For example:
 * one project with 433.2Mhz : radio.begin(433.2e6)